clairecleverlamb/SiliconValley_Trail/README.md

                             return default                          # Level 3
 ```

 **Why data/logic separation matters here:** `_NARRATIVES` stores only the unique one-sentence prose per combination — no boilerplate. `_build_message` generates "Bonus WON/LOST", resource formatting, and spacing once.
-Changing how resource changes are displayed (formatting, adding emoji, new fields) means editing one function, not hunting through a 400-line data dict.
+Changing how resource changes are displayed means editing one function, not hunting through a large data dict.
 Adding new story content means adding one prose sentence, not copy-pasting a full template block.

 ### Error handling and fallback

 All outbound weather calls sit in `try`/`except`; any failure or rate limit falls back to the static `WEATHER_FALLBACK` map so the game never crashes on network issues.

-Routes return **`400`** with `{"error": "..."}` for invalid actions or resolving events when none is active—never stack traces to the client.
+The fallback also uses `.get(city, WEATHER_FALLBACK["San Jose"])` (not direct subscript) so an unknown city name — from a typo or a future expansion — never raises a `KeyError` in offline mode.

+Route handlers return structured `{"error": "..."}` JSON for all error cases.
+Status codes follow the client-vs-server fault model described in the HTTP status codes section above — never raw stack traces to the browser.

+### Thread safety

+`_games` is a process-wide in-memory dict shared across all Flask threads.
+Access is protected by `threading.Lock()` in `get_game` and `put_game` (`server/game/state.py`) to prevent concurrent requests for the same game from interleaving reads and writes.
+For a single-worker deployment this lock prevents corruption at the dict level; per-game locking (to prevent two simultaneous moves on the same game) would be the next step for higher concurrency.

 ### Data storage — two layers